-Table Name Table Description SPDSS_wells Contains key information on wells including location, permit number, receipt, name, depth, aquifer tapped, and perforated interval. streams_properties Vertical conductivity and gradient values from streambed testing. streams_properties_FeatureClass Data from streams_properties to be used for creating a feature class in the SPDSS_GW_geodatabase. structures_xy_alias Alternative coordinates for structure locations to be used for modeling.
-SW_flux_boundary Surface water fluxes at the model boundary. well_meas Linked table from HydroBase containing depth to water and water level elevation time series data. well_meas_control Engineering estimates to complement the data in the well_meas table. well_meas_exclusions Lists the values in the well_meas table that have been excluded by an analyst from the development of modeling inputs. well_meas_FeatureClass A combination of the data from well_meas, well_meas_control, and well_meas_exclusions to be used for creating a feature class in the SPDSS_GW_geodatabase. wells Linked table from HydroBase containing key information on wells including location, permit number, receipt, name, depth, aquifer tapped, and perforated interval.
+Table Name Table Description pumping_test_exclusions Lists the values in the pumping_test table that have been excluded by an analyst from the development of modeling inputs. pumping_test_FeatureClass A combination of the data from pumping_test, pumping_test_control, and pumping_test_exclusions to be used for creating a feature class in the SPDSS_GW_geodatabase.
+SFR_segmentation_pts The location of points and their characteristics for defining the stream segments for the SFR1 Modflow package.
+SFR_segmentation_pts_FeatureClass Data from the SFR_segmentation_pts table to be used for creating a feature class in the SPDSS_GW_geodatabase.
+SPDSS_wells Contains key information on wells including location, permit number, receipt, name, depth, aquifer tapped, and perforated interval. streams_properties Vertical conductivity and gradient values from streambed testing. streams_properties_FeatureClass Data from streams_properties to be used for creating a feature class in the SPDSS_GW_geodatabase. streams_segments_endpoints Data from the SPDSS_GW_geodatabase that represent the endpoints of all stream segments. streams segments reaches Data from the SPDSS_GW_geodatabase that represent the reaches of all stream segments. structures_xy_alias Alternative coordinates for structure locations to be used for modeling.
+SW_flux_boundary Surface water fluxes at the model boundary.
+SW_flux_boundary_Feature_Class Data from SW_flux_boundary to be used for creating a feature class in the SPDSS_GW_geodatabase. well_meas Linked table from HydroBase containing depth to water and water level elevation time series data. well_meas_control Engineering estimates to complement the data in the well_meas table. well_meas_exclusions Lists the values in the well_meas table that have been excluded by an analyst from the development of modeling inputs. well_meas_FeatureClass A combination of the data from well_meas, well_meas_control, and well_meas_exclusions to be used for creating a feature class in the SPDSS_GW_geodatabase. wells Linked table from HydroBase containing key information on wells including location, permit number, receipt, name, depth, aquifer tapped, and perforated interval.